oxfist/marvel-vs-people/README.md

 TODO: write instructions

 - Install `cron` for running the task locally
-- Run `whenever --update-crontab --set environment='development'`
+- Run `whenever --update-crontab --set environment='development'` to write the jobs